visore-non-siete-soli-piccoli.jpg

 The highlights

-The project involved the provision of food parcels and support services by Banco Alimentare, Caritas Ambrosiana and the CISOM Foundation; the distribution of educational and information materials, developed in collaboration with SIP, again by Banco Alimentare, Caritas Ambrosiana and the CISOM Foundation, and guides on malnutrition, food disorders and correct forms of behaviour provided by SIP for managing problems connected with these pathological conditions.
-Information campaigns and educational materials, again supplied by SIP, were also spread to paediatric clinics, schools, canteens and workers at facilities, associations and entities that received and managed requests for assistance from the community as well as children, adolescents and their families.
-Training on food disorders was also provided to volunteers and social workers that come into contact with children and adolescents.
-Finally, CISOM activated a telephone number, from Monday to Friday from 9 a.m. to 5 p.m., through which specialist psychologists provided assistance to families with children and adolescents manifesting eating disorders.
+Information campaigns and educational materials, also supplied by SIP, were used to reach out to children’s health clinics, schools, canteens and workers at facilities, associations and entities that received and managed requests for assistance from the community concerning children, adolescents and their families.
+Training on food disorders was also provided to volunteers and social workers that came into contact with children and adolescents.
+Finally, CISOM activated a telephone number available from Monday to Friday from 9 a.m. to 5 p.m., through which specialist psychologists provided assistance to families with children and adolescents that manifested eating disorders.

 The project and the 2030 Agenda for sustainable development